SoulCycle

+Classes

+Most SoulCycle classes are 45 minute cycling classes that often include musical themes and choreography.
+Some classes, SoulSurvivor, are 60 minute classes.
+SoulCycle class themes include musical genres, new album releases, and movie soundtracks.

 History

 Ruth Zukerman began teaching spin classes in Manhattan in 1996.
 In 2006, she introduced her clients Elizabeth Cutler, a real estate agent, and Julie Rice, a talent manager for Benny Medina's Handprint Entertainment, to each other over lunch, where the three women decided to start the brand that would become SoulCycle.

 SoulCycle opened its first studio in 2006 on the Upper West Side in Manhattan, and later expanded to several other locations in Manhattan.
 In 2009, Zukerman left SoulCycle.
 In 2010, with Jay Galuzzo and David Seldin, she founded Flywheel Sports, a competitor to SoulCycle.

 In 2011, The Related Companies's Equinox Group acquired a majority stake in SoulCycle.

-The studios originally featured a stationary Schwinn Bicycle Company bike with a chain drive typically used in the bigger gyms.
-In 2012, SoulCycle had Villency design a custom bike with a "split seat" model, designed to be more comfortable.

-In 2015, Melanie Whelan was promoted from chief operating officer to chief executive officer.
-In 2016, Rice and Cutler stepped down from their roles as co-chief creative officers and sold their shares to Equinox for $90 million.
-As of 2016, Equinox owned 97% of the company.

 In July 2015, SoulCycle filed to raise $100 million in an initial public offering at a valuation of around $900 million.
 The company paused the process in 2016.
 In a May 2018 filing with the U.S. Securities and Exchange Commission the IPO was cancelled, citing "market conditions."

-In 2017, SoulCycle introduced its Next Generation Bike, which featured an aluminum frame, a carbon fiber belt, and electromagnetic resistance.

-In March 2017, SoulCycle opened its first studio outside of the United States on King Street West in Toronto.
-Following its success in the Canadian market, the company opened a second studio in Toronto and another in Vancouver.
+In March 2017, SoulCycle opened its first studio outside of the United States, in Toronto, and the next year a second studio in Toronto and one in Vancouver.

-In October 2017, the company diversified by opening its first non-cycling-based studio, SoulAnnex, in Manhattan's Flatiron District.
+In October 2017, the company opened a non-cycling-based studio, SoulAnnex, in Manhattan's Flatiron District.
 The studio incorporated elements of yoga and strength training.
 In February 2018, the studio permanently closed after a class action lawsuit by local residents due to noise pollution.

-In February 2018, the company launched SoulActivate, an on-the-bike class that incorporates high-intensity interval training (HIIT).

-In October 2018, Whelan announced that SoulCycle would begin operations in the United Kingdom, with a studio slated to open in London the following year.